Image Amodal Completion: A Survey: DATASETS and EVALUATION

 Different evaluation metrics are used for the three subtasks of image amodal completion.
 A framework for image amodal completion may involve only one subtask or several subtasks at the same time; therefore, which subtasks need to be evaluated should be determined by the intention of the framework.
+The appropriate amodal dataset for evaluation should also be chosen based on the subtasks being addressed.
+In this sub-section, we present the common evaluation metrics for each subtask of image amodal completion and provide the latest benchmark results on the relevant amodal datasets.